Jaunsari people: Clothing

 As a society which resides in the harsh climate of the Himalayas, their clothing is primarily woollen oriented which would keep them warm.
 Their attire stands out from the rest of Uttarakhand.

-Men's Clothing: Jaunsari men wear a woolen pyjama known as Jhangel (झंगेल) and on top of that they wear a woollen robe known as Chora (चोड़ा), both made up of sheep wool.
-The Chora's texture is that of a karate uniform, it can be kept loose, or it can be tucked in both of the sides and can be bound at the waist with a woollen belt known as Manjan (मँजण).
-It can also be draped over the shoulders without tucking in the arms.
-As for headwear, traditionally men have been wearing Diguwa (डिगुवा) or popularly known as Gandhi Cap for a very long time, but in modern fashion men can be seen sporting a Himachali cap.
-During winters when it snows a lot people wear woollen shoes known as Khurshe (खुर्शे) which keeps the wearer's feet warm.
+The men wear a woolen pyjama known as Jhangel and on top of that they wear a woollen robe known as Choro, both made up of sheep wool.
+The Choro can be kept loose, or it can be tucked in both of the sides and can be bound at the waist with a woollen belt known as Manjan and can be draped over the shoulders without tucking in the arms.
+Traditionally men fashioned a Diguwa which is basically a round, woollen, elongated beanie with its sides rolled up like a tube and given a form of a skull cap, usually available in balck or brown in colour.
+Black Gandhi Caps were in vogue from mid to late 20th century, but in modern fashion men can be seen sporting a Himachali cap.

+During winters, due to snowing many people wear woollen shoes known as Khurshe to keeps the feet warm and leather boots are also locally produced.

-Judo (जुडो) is a local variation of the Jama (coat) which was popular during early modern times.
-It covers the entire body like a gown, it reaches just above the ankles and has folds.
+Judo is a local variation of the Jama which was popular during early modern times to cover the entire body like a gown.
 The sleeves, shoulders, chest and back portion of the dress are embroidered whereas the rest of the region remains white.
-It is accompanied by a cotton/silk Manjan (मँजण), i.e., a belt.
-It was to be worn by everyone attending the darbar of the Sirmaur King in its capital Nahan in old times.
+It is accompanied by a cotton or silk Cummerbund at the waist, a white Turban on the head and a silk shawl over the shoulders.
+It was to be worn upon attending the darbar of the Sirmaur King in its capital Nahan as the official court uniform in old times.
 Nowadays, it is worn during festivals for performing folk dances.